brshewmaker/miles-chat/readme.md

 ## What's new in 1.2

-This latest release focusing on the file uploading side of things.
+This latest release focuses on the file uploading side of things.
 What's changed:

 1. Upload multiple files at once